sethtomy/project-trouble-logic/README.md

 This server will take an image of a dog and return the top five breeds and probability of that classification.
-This is currently setup with base weights of a ResNet50 network training on imagenet but will be adapted to this InceptionResnetV2 model (https://github.com/sethtomy/MuttClassifier) that was trained on the StanfordDogs dataset and achieved an accuracy of 90% on the test set.
+This is currently setup with base weights of a ResNet50 network training on imagenet but will be adapted to this InceptionResnetV2 model (https://github.com/sethtomy/MuttClassifier) that was trained on the StanfordDogs dataset and achieved an accuracy of 90% on the test set(Inception ResNet V2).

 This project is targeted towards use on the Raspberry Pi running on Raspbian.